neoforged/Documentation/docs/resources/server/recipes/index.md

 ### Conditional Recipes

-Recipes and their unlocking advancement can be [loaded conditionally and defaulted][conditional] depending on what information is present (mod loaded, item exists, etc.).
+Recipes and their unlocking advancement can be [loaded conditionally and defaulted][conditions] depending on what information is present (mod loaded, item exists, etc.).

 ### Larger Crafting Grids